artfuldev/LinqAn.Google/README.md

                     keyFilePath, applicationName);

-// This is the context over which queries can be executed var googleAnalytics = new LinqAn.Google.AnalyticsContext(profile);
+// This is the context over which queries can be executed
+// It can also be instantiated from a BaseClientService.Initializer var googleAnalytics = new LinqAn.Google.AnalyticsContext(profile);

 // Records can be filtered and sorted